-First, the SSC recommends that, given the expected limited funding for fisheries-related research and assessments, there should be a systematic evaluation of the current programs.
-We recommend an assessment of how these programs have contributed to our understanding of climate impacts on the population dynamics of managed species and how this knowledge is used to inform decisions regarding biological reference points, TACs or other management actions.
+First, the SSC recommends that, given the expected limited funding for fisheries-related research and assessments, there should be a systematic evaluation of the costs and efficacy of current programs.
+We recommend a quantitative assessment of the productivity of these programs including an assessment of how these programs have contributed to our understanding of climate impacts on the population dynamics of managed species and how this knowledge is used to inform decisions regarding biological reference points, TACs or other management actions.
+Additional metrics should include the publication records of each of these programs, not only in reports such as the Ecosystem Considerations chapters, but also in the referred literature.
 The SSC encourages the authors to use the plan to take a thoughtful look at how information derived from ongoing research and monitoring activities contribute to the objectives of the GOA RAP.